sebastian-92/piclean-frontend/README.md

     - `Uncaught (in promise) TypeError: Cannot convert undefined or null to object at Object.values (<anonymous>) at render (player.js:245:14)`
+    - same error on 2773995 w/ body
-    - haven't seen on other image makers yet but let me know if it happens!
+    - let me know if it happens!

 ## LICENSE